Financial-Times/o-brand/README.md

 - Variable names must be a string and should be alphanumeric, including dashes e.g. `example-background`.
 - Variable names should not match css properties exactly e.g. `example-background` over `background`.
-- A variant must be an alphanumeric string or list of alphanumeric strings.
+- A variant must be an alphanumeric string or list of alphanumeric strings e.g. `inverse`, `('b2b', 'inverse')`.

 #### Brand Settings

-Variants are considered unsupported by default, unless configured otherwise with settings.
-Brand settings provide boolean flags to turn variants on for a brand.
-Add the variant name to the settings map if the brand supports it.
-E.g. To configure support for inverse and b2b variants.
+Variants are unsupported by default.
+To enable a variant for a brand, add the variant name to the settings map if the brand supports it.
+Brand settings provide boolean flags to turn variants on.

+E.g. To configure support for inverse and b2b variants:
 ```scss
 $settings: (
 	'inverse': true,